talevi83/CMDTermWhatsappControl/README.md

 ## ⚙️ Configuration File: `config.properties`

 Place the following file in the **same directory as the JAR**:
-* The MacOS password is for Mac users that wants to run sudo commands.
-* This feature is not complete and fit for all the commands but integrated in shutdown command.
-* Please note that the password in NOT encrypted.

 ```properties
 # For macOS: